rubino25/RatOS/site/docs/configuration/adaptive-meshing.md

 ## Macro configuration

-Adaptive bed meshing is enalbed by default.
+Adaptive bed meshing is enabled by default.
 To disable it set `variable_adaptive_mesh` to `False` in your printer.cfg file.

 | Name                   | Possible Values | Default | Description                        |
 | ---------------------- | --------------- | ------- | ---------------------------------- |